 - Spoon and press the cake "batter" in to the pan until compact and flat.
-Place in the fridge.
+Place in the fridge for around an hour.

-- Remove both the ganache and the cake from the fridge.
-Remove the cake from the pan and using a spoon or a small icing spatula cover the cake in the ganache.
+- Remove the cake from the fridge and remove it from the pan.
+Using a spoon or a small angled baking spatula cover the top of the cake in the ganache.
 Put back in the fridge overnight.

 - Serve with either dusted cocoa, blueberries or caramel buckinis.